 A New Vision for Werkspoorkwartier

-A Creative Hub and its challenges
+A Creative Hub and Its Challenges

 Founded in 2017, De Nijverheid grew from a small atelier with a café into a thriving hub for over 60 artists and studio holders.
 It now features four exhibition spaces and three performance venues, with the café providing financial support.
 Bramer, an artist himself, no longer has time for his own work but considers “the creative space as art.”
 The raw, slightly remote location made it an ideal setting for artistic start-ups.

 While creative trailblazers have transformed the area into a thriving hub, their success has made it harder for new artists to settle.
 “There isn’t always space,” Bramer notes.
 Rising rents and a shrinking number of available studios now pose challenges for those looking to establish themselves.
-This is something Ramona van Silfhout also acknowledges as one of the biggest challenges of the transformation.
-The initiatives behind the revitalization of this cultural free haven are “taking steps” to establish a more “professional presence in the area,” a move welcomed by Van Silfhout’s organization.
+This is something van Silfhout also acknowledges as one of the biggest challenges of the transformation.
+The initiatives behind the revitalization of this cultural free haven are “taking steps” to establish a more “professional presence in the area,” a move welcomed by van Silfhout’s organization.
 This raises the question: Will the area’s creative spirit survive as it becomes more commercialized?